Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Gluing and smooth charts

 for sufficiently small $\epsilon'$.

-Existence of such map $\mathscr J_{\frak p_1,\frak p_2;\Xi^{(1)},\Xi^{(2)};\epsilon,\epsilon'}$ is a consequence of Proposition \ref{prop710}.
+Existence of such a map $\mathscr J_{12;\epsilon,\epsilon'}$ (set theoretically) is a consequence of Proposition \ref{prop710}.
 We will prove that it is a $C^n$ map using the exponential decay estimate, Proposition \ref{prop711}.
 We will prove Lemma \ref{lem71818} at the same time.
-(During the proof of Lemma \ref{lem71818} we consider weak stabilization data $\Xi^{(i)}_0$ in place of $\Xi^{(i)}$.)
 The detail follows.

 Our proof is divided into various cases.
 In the first four cases we assume $\frak p_1 = \frak p_2$.